toggledbits/Sonos-Vera/README.md

 end
 luup.reload()
 ```
 2. Run the above code by hitting the "GO" button (if you've already hit GO in the previous step, fine, but once is enough and a second click might generate a harmless error).
+The code performs a Luup reload, so wait a minute before continuing.
 3. Uninstall the Sonos plugin by going to *Apps > My apps*, locating the plugin, going into "Details", and hitting "Uninstall".
 4. Install the Github version of the plugin per the instructions above.